GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

 General Guidelines
 --------------------
 - All TC room equipment (e.g., tube racks, timers, 70% ethanol bottles, gloves) should stay in the TC room.
-Also, outside equipment should not be brought into the TC  room unless absolutely necessary.
+Also, outside equipment should not be brought into the TC room unless absolutely necessary -- spray these with 70% Ethanol.
 - Do not wear your TC coat into the bacteria area.
 The white coats should be primarily limited to use in the TC, the exception would be getting media from the fridge (Sven).
 - Discard gloves used for bacteria work before entering the TC room.